yiisoft/yii2-httpclient/docs/guide/basic-usage.md

 $request->headers->set('Authorization', 'Basic ' . base64_encode("$username:$password"));
 ```

+> Note: HTTP Basic Authentication sends username and password in plain text, so it should only be used
+> over secure connections using HTTPS.

 ## Working with cookies

 Although Cookies are transferred just as header values, [[\yii\httpclient\Request]] and [[\yii\httpclient\Request]]